ZhengdaoZhang/my-study/english.md

     S: Hey, Tom!
 I saw you taking lots of pics with your cell phone outside the building.
 Are you into photogaphy?
     T: Yes!
 I love it but i'm only pacticing.How about you?
 Do you have any hobbies?
-    S: That's coll!
-I like photogaphy, but I don't think of it as a hobby.
+    S: That's cool!
+I like photography, but I don't think of it as a hobby.
 I play the guitar in my feel time.
     T: Wow!
 Electric or acoustic?
-    S: Electric,for sure!
+    S: Electric, for sure!
 Back to your hobbies. though, do you have any favorite photography themes?
     T: I like landscapes and street photography, mostly.
     T: And you?
 What kind of music do you like to play on your guitar?
     S: I enjoy classic rock. but any nice tune makes my day.
-    T: Cool.I want to hear you play some day.
+    T: Cool.
+I want to hear you play some day.
     S: Only if you show me your favorite pics.
     T: It's a deal.